einzige/pose/README.md

 ### Optimizing the search index

-For performance reasons, the search index keeps all the words that were ever used around, in order to try to reuse them as much as possible.
+The search index keeps all the words that were ever used around.
-After deleting or changing a large number of objects, you can shrink the memory consumption of Pose's search index by removing no longer used search terms from it.
+After deleting or changing a large number of objects, you can shrink the database storage consumption of Pose's search index by removing no longer used search terms from it.

 ```bash